Tjstretchalot/lonelypss/README.md

 ## Overview

-This library is for when you need at-most-once pub/sub behavior across the network, but don't want to maintain open connections with your clients.
+This library is for when you need best-effort pub/sub behavior across the network, but don't want to maintain open connections with your clients.
 For example, when subscribing to restart/upgrade requests within CI/CD, or for cache busting local instance disk caches, or when revoked JSON web tokens early due to